vineethkumarv/sv-wiki/Array.md

 ****Syntax****: `data_type name[$];`

-data_type- data_type of queue element
+data_type - data_type of queue element
 name - name of the queue
 [$] - declare the unbounded queue